-Mouse droppings make the house pretty messed and cause it to smell.
-Like other dirty things around the home, droppings from a mouse can harm your health.
-This brings us to the question always asked: “what are the chances of getting sick from mouse droppings.”
+Mouse droppings are a worrying sight in the house as they indicate an infestation.
+Furthermore, droppings from a mouse can also harm your health.
+This brings us to the question commonly asked: “what are the chances of getting sick from mouse droppings.”

-Just to answer the question, the chances of getting sick from mouse droppings are meager, and it depends on how you made contact with the droppings.
+To quickly answer the question, the chances of getting sick from mouse droppings are meager, and it depends on how you made contact with the droppings.
 Mice carry different diseases like Lassa fever, bacteria, and now the newly discovered Hantavirus.
-While the diseases don’t hurt the mouse, their feces is what gives the virus and further transmits it to people and other animals.
+While the diseases don’t hurt the mouse, their feces carries the virus and further transmits it to people and other animals.

-As explained earlier, the chances of getting sick from mouse droppings aren’t that high, but if you make direct contact with the droppings of a mouse carrying any disease, then the chances become high, and the illnesses passed by mice are life-threatening.
+As explained earlier, the chances of getting sick from mouse droppings aren’t that high if you do not come in to direct contact with them.
+However, if you make direct contact with the droppings of a mouse carrying a disease, then the chances become high, and the illnesses passed by mice can be life-threatening.

 Since you have some control over exposure to mouse droppings, you should only note strategies that you need to keep mice away from your home.
 But for knowledge sake, I will be listing out some of the dangers associated with mouse droppings.